 - Multicultural Center (MCC): The MCC offers a broad spectrum of events including lectures, panel discussions, films and videos, musical, dance and dramatic performances.
 Students are hired to staff the front desk and help with special projects.

-- Office of International Students and Scholars (OISS): OISS serves UCSB’s international students and scholars as well as departments who work with the international population.
+- Office of International Students and Scholars (OISS): OISS serves UCSB’s international students and scholars and departments that work with the international population.
 OISS provides immigration support for the UCSB community, advising for international students, and cultural programming.

 - Resource Center for Sexual & Gender Diversity (RCSGD): The RCSGD staff is committed to serving the campus and larger community with professionalism and respect.
 The RCSGD provides educational programming, social activities, advocacy, and consultation with the goal of enhancing safety, tolerance, and quality of life in the UCSB community.
 They have several student staff positions available.